quantumlib/qsim/docs/choose_hw.md

     which acts as a backend for qsim.
 It is documented [here](https://docs.nvidia.com/cuda/cuquantum/appliance/cirq.html).

-The following charts show the runtime for a random circuit run on [Google Compute Engine](https://cloud.google.com/compute), using an NVidia A100 GPU, and a compute-optimized CPU (c2-standard-4).
+The following charts show the runtime for a random circuit run on [Google Compute Engine](https://cloud.google.com/compute), using an NVIDIA A100 GPU, and a compute-optimized CPU (c2-standard-4).
 The first chart shows the runtimes for the noiseless simulation.
 The second chart shows the runtimes for a noisy simulation, using a phase damping channel (p=0.01).
 The charts use a log scale.
+These benchmarks were all performed using qsim's native GPU and CPU backends and do not involve sampling bitstrings (i.e. no measure gates).

 ![qsim runtime comparison on multipe processors: noiseless](images/qsim_runtime_comparison_noiseless.png)
 ![qsim runtime comparison on multipe processors: noisy](images/qsim_runtime_comparison_noisy.png)